Press Releases: **New Releases**

 Before the passage of HB 51, Ohio legislation required owners of damaged or destroyed real estate to complete, notarize and return application forms in order to receive a property value reduction.

-“Property owners should not have to pay the full tax bill on a property that has been damaged or destroyed by a fire or natural disaster,” said Auditor Thompson.
+“Property owners should not have to pay the full tax bill on a property that has been damaged or destroyed by a fire or natural disaster,” said Auditor Davidson.
 “Thanks to H.B.
 51, we can ensure the owners of damaged property receive timely tax relief.

 Athens County Board of Revision to Meet